SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## External Monitoring

-In addition to the built-in monitoring system, the AMSLPR system can be monitored using external monitoring tools such as Nagios, Zabbix, or Prometheus.
+In addition to the built-in monitoring system, the VisiGate system can be monitored using external monitoring tools such as Nagios, Zabbix, or Prometheus.

 ### Nagios Integration

-The AMSLPR system includes a Nagios plugin that can be used to monitor system health and performance.
+The VisiGate system includes a Nagios plugin that can be used to monitor system health and performance.
 The plugin is located at:

 ```
-/opt/amslpr/scripts/check_amslpr.py
+/opt/visigate/scripts/check_visigate.py
 ```

 To use the plugin, add the following to your Nagios configuration:

 ```
 define command {
-  command_name check_amslpr
+  command_name check_visigate
-  command_line $USER1$/check_amslpr.py -H $HOSTADDRESS$ -p $ARG1$ -w $ARG2$ -c $ARG3$
+  command_line $USER1$/check_visigate.py -H $HOSTADDRESS$ -p $ARG1$ -w $ARG2$ -c $ARG3$
 }

 define service {
-  host_name amslpr-server
+  host_name visigate-server
-  service_description AMSLPR CPU Usage
+  service_description VisiGate CPU Usage
-  check_command check_amslpr!cpu!80!90
+  check_command check_visigate!cpu!80!90
   use generic-service
 }

 define service {
-  host_name amslpr-server
+  host_name visigate-server
-  service_description AMSLPR Memory Usage
+  service_description VisiGate Memory Usage
-  check_command check_amslpr!memory!80!90
+  check_command check_visigate!memory!80!90
   use generic-service
 }

 define service {
-  host_name amslpr-server
+  host_name visigate-server
-  service_description AMSLPR Disk Usage
+  service_description VisiGate Disk Usage
-  check_command check_amslpr!disk!80!90
+  check_command check_visigate!disk!80!90
   use generic-service
 }
 ```

 ### Prometheus Integration

-The AMSLPR system can expose metrics in Prometheus format at:
+The VisiGate system can expose metrics in Prometheus format at:

 ```
 http://<your-server-address>/metrics